Shashwat-19/Todo-List/README.md

 7. **saveTasks()**: Saves the tasks array to localStorage as a JSON string.
 8. **blastConfetti()**: Triggers a confetti animation when all tasks are completed.

-### Styling

-- **Minimal and sleek UI** designed with a dark theme and contrasting colors.
-- **Flexbox Layout** is used to align elements such as tasks and the footer, ensuring a clean and responsive design.
-- **CSS Animations** for smooth transitions when interacting with tasks (e.g., checkboxes and buttons).

 ## Demo

 You can try out the To-Do List App directly by visiting the live demo [Live](https://shashwat-19.github.io/Todo-List/).